 Sorry kid, Mike thought, but it was you who convinced us!

 Today was Show and Tell.
 They’d demonstrate to the United Nations the full power of the K’Laadian weapons.
 The return to Earth with their prize had been difficult.
-The decisions they’d made were difficult.
+The decisions they’d made were harder.
 But there was no going back.

 We’re in it now!
 Mike knew.
 It’ll only get tougher from here.
 Whatever it took, they would buy or pry away whatever government support they’d need to build a planetary defense.
 We can do it, he promised himself.
 We are formidable!